taichi-dev/docs.taichi.graphics/README.md

 Usage: yarn [options]
 yarn: error: no such option: --cwd
 ```
-That is because yarn is too old.
+which indicates your  `yarn` is too old.
 You could install new version yarn with `npm`:
 ```
 sudo apt install nodejs npm
 sudo npm install -g yarn